 - whether current plans for the 2021 spring and summer terms will ensure that students receive the teaching and assessment they were promised and might reasonably expect to receive based on the information provided

 The demand for accessibility to provide students the learning resources and content they need has never been greater.
-Our platform provides 24/7 access to content available on and offline, through our reader and apps, enabling users to download and read ebooks on their devices.
+Our platform provides 24/7 access to content available on and offline, through our readers and apps, enabling users to download and read ebooks on their devices.

 To find out more about how to ensure your institution has access to essential texts, please do get in touch.